 Combining HIIT and weight training is not usually something that comes to mind when people think of High Intensity Interval Training (HIIT), so you may be surprised to find out just how well they go together.

 In this article, we will look at how to combine HIIT and weight training.
-We will also discuss the benefits doing so will bring and the precautions you will need to take to prevent injury or burnout occurring.
+We will also discuss the benefits doing so will bring and the measure you will need to take to avoid injury and burnout.

 *NB This type of workout is strenuous.
-If you haven’t exercised before, build some strength and fitness before attempting to combine HIIT and weight training.
+If you haven’t exercised before, build some strength and fitness before attempting it or any other HIIT workout.

 HIIT and Weight Training Overview & Precautions

 HIIT and weight training each provide a fast means of developing muscle tone, strength, and endurance.
 They also burn calories and body fat and provide cardiovascular benefits.
 HIIT comes with the added advantage of increasing our body’s HGH (Human Growth Hormone) level.
 This hormone is said to burn body fat, stimulate muscle development and substantially slow down visible signs of aging.

 HIIT and weight training can be individually taxing, so it’s important not to overdo it.
 Your body and muscles need time to recover between sessions when doing either form of exercise.
 When doing both together, it’s even more vital to be conservative.
 Adding extra time to your workouts, or additional sessions, won’t bring about faster results.

 Do too much, and it’s almost certain you will injure yourself and have to give up exercising until you recover.
 Aim for a maximum of three combined HIIT and weight training sessions per week.